The BCRP implements new ACGME changes

 Inpatient Experiences

 The BCRP has always provided a broad and in-depth exposure to inpatient pediatric medicine.
-With the implementation of the new ACGME requirements, we will reduce the amount of time spent on inpatient rotations.
-In doing so, we have two major educational priorities: 1) provide a broad exposure to general pediatrics inpatient experiences; and 2) ensure adequate time on critical care rotations to expose residents to the sickest patients in the hospital.
+With the implementation of the new ACGME requirements, we will reduce the amount of time spent on inpatient rotations by about 12 weeks over 3 years.
+In doing so, we have two major educational priorities: 1) provide a broad exposure to general pediatric inpatient experiences; and 2) ensure adequate time on critical care rotations to expose residents to the sickest patients in the hospital.

 Ambulatory Experiences

 Our program will expand ambulatory time throughout the program, especially in the first two years.
-We will introduce an Ambulatory Subspecialty Selective experience as a 2-week rotation in the first year and a 2-week rotation in the second year from a curated list of subspecialty rotations at BCH and BMC.
-A new General Pediatrics Ambulatory rotation will feature time in urgent care as well as in “specialized” general pediatrics clinics such as Healthy Weight, Grow Clinic, the Pains and Incontinence Program and the Headache Clinic.
+We will introduce an Ambulatory Subspecialty Selective experience as a 2-week rotation in the first year and a 2-week rotation in the second year from a curated list of subspecialty rotations at BCH (Hematology and Endocrinology) and BMC (Neurology).
+In AY 2026-27, there will be new Ambulatory Subspecialty Selectives at BCH (Cardiology) and at BMC (Cardiology) during the PGY2 year.
+A new General Pediatrics Ambulatory rotation will feature ample time in the urgent care clinics at BCH and BMC, as well as in “specialized” general pediatrics clinics such as Healthy Weight, Grow Clinic, the Pains and Incontinence Program and the Headache Clinic.
+Behavioral and Mental Health curriculum is being expanded from 2 weeks to 4 weeks over the 3 years.
 These ambulatory experiences offer residents the opportunity to see a variety of patients as they first present for care in the general pediatrics ambulatory clinic setting.

 Individualized Curriculum